***Call for Artists in Residence***

-Benefits: Opportunities to collaborate with artists from across the Canadian prairies, promotion and recognition from Wonderscape Retreats, $100 discount off 2018 fees and a unique retreat experience.
+Benefits: Opportunities to collaborate with artists from across the Canadian prairies and beyond, promotion and recognition from Wonderscape Retreats and a unique retreat experience.

-Selection process: Applicants will be selected by a panel of jurors.
-Preference will be given to creators who are genuine, approachable and passionate about their work.
+Selection process: Applicants will be selected by a panel of jurors in the month of February for the following September retreat.
+Preference will be given to diverse creators who are genuine, approachable and passionate about their work.
+Each artist in residence will be expected to design and facilitate 1 to 2 hour interactive workshop during the retreat.

 * * *